 With a name describing a traditional fishing spear that the people of Botswana use to hunt fish in the shallow flood plains, Mashushu was destined to be a water baby.
 Homebred and born in the Okavango Delta, Mashushu is incredibly comfortable in his environment, and one of the favourite guest horses on our Okavango Delta safari.

 Name of horse: Mashushu

 Gelding or mare: Gelding

-Mention some of the horse’s idiosyncrasies.
-Mashushu is part of our homebred gang or Botswana Homebreds – born in the delta they think they are on top of the animal kingdom here and we have on occasion watched them chase a herd of elephant out of the grazing area!
+Mashushu is part of our homebred gang, or Botswana Homebreds – born in the Delta, they think they are on top of the animal kingdom here and we have on occasion watched them chase a herd of elephant out of the grazing area!
 The situation changes swiftly if the elephant decide to give as good as they get!

 Are you keen to test this theory out and take Mashushu for a ride?
 Make sure you check out our ride through the Okavango Delta in Botswana here.

 You can also meet one of our guides in the Delta, Rodgers, here.